magento/pagebuilder-docs/docs/control-layout/change-breakpoints-viewports.md

 1. [Change your frontend media queries]() (as needed)
 1. [Change the viewport stage CSS]() (as needed)

 You can skip steps 3-5 if you are changing or adding new breakpoints without viewport configurations.
 These include the `tablet` and `mobile-small` breakpoints.
-Otherwise all these steps are required to ensure that breakpoint and viewport widths are the same.
+Otherwise all these steps are required to ensure that the breakpoint and viewport widths are the same.

 ### Step 1: Create an overriding view.xml file